Computer-Aided-Validation-Laboratory/pyvale/docs/source/examples/basics/ex3_3_tensorsens3d_strain3d.rst

 .. _sphx_glr_examples_basics_ex3_3_tensorsens3d_strain3d.py:

-Basics Custom tensor field sensors (strain gauges) in 3D
+Basics: Custom tensor field sensors (strain gauges) in 3D
 ================================================================================

 In this example we build a custom tensor field sensor array (i.e. a strain gauge array) in 3D.
 We will also demonstrate how to specify sensor angles and field errors based on sensor angles.

-Note that this tutorial assumes you are familiar with the use of pyvale for scalar fields as described in the first set of examples.
+Note that this tutorial assumes you are familiar with the use of `pyvale` for scalar fields as described in the first set of examples.

 Test case: point strain sensors on a 2D plate with hole loaded in tension

 ..
-GENERATED FROM PYTHON SOURCE LINES 20-185
+GENERATED FROM PYTHON SOURCE LINES 20-27

 .. code-block:: Python